TomCarlson-NTAC/ndr-tests/ndr-test.md

 > **<a name="definition_base_type_definition"/>[Definition: <dfn>base type definition</dfn>]**
-> The term "base type definition" is as defined by [XML Schema Structures](#Appendix-A-References)         <a target="_blank" href="http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#key-baseTypeDefinition">Section 2.2.1.1, _Type Definition Hierarchy_</a>, which states:
+> The term "base type definition" is as defined by [XML Schema Structures](#Appendix-A-References)         [Section 2.2.1.1, _Type Definition Hierarchy_](http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#key-baseTypeDefinition), which states:

 > **<a name="definition_simple_type_definition"/>[Definition: <dfn>simple type definition</dfn>]**
-> The term "simple type definition" is as defined by [XML Schema Structures](#Appendix-A-References)         <a target="_blank" href="http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#Simple_Type_Definition">Section 2.2.1.2, _Simple Type Definition_</a>.
+> The term "simple type definition" is as defined by [XML Schema Structures](#Appendix-A-References)         [Section 2.2.1.2, _Simple Type Definition_](http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#Simple_Type_Definition).

 > **<a name="definition_complex_type_definition"/>[Definition: <dfn>complex type definition</dfn>]**
-> The term "complex type definition" is as defined by [XML Schema Structures](#Appendix-A-References)         <a target="_blank" href="http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#Complex_Type_Definition">Section 2.2.1.3, _Complex Type Definition_</a>.
+> The term "complex type definition" is as defined by [XML Schema Structures](#Appendix-A-References)         [Section 2.2.1.3, _Complex Type Definition_](http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#Complex_Type_Definition).

 > **<a name="definition_element_declaration"/>[Definition: <dfn>element declaration</dfn>]**
-> The term "element declaration" is as defined by [XML Schema Structures](#Appendix-A-References)         <a target="_blank" href="http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#Element_Declaration">Section 2.2.2.1, _Element Declaration_</a>.
+> The term "element declaration" is as defined by [XML Schema Structures](#Appendix-A-References)         [Section 2.2.2.1, _Element Declaration_](http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#Element_Declaration).

 ### Schema information set contributions

  As described in [Section 3.3, _XML Information Set terminology_, above](#xml-information-set-terminology), the XML Information Set specification defined properties of the content of XML documents.
 The XML Schema specification also provides properties of the content of XML documents.
-These properties are called Schema information set contribution, as described by [XML Schema Structures](#Appendix-A-References)       <a target="_blank" href="http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#gloss-sic">Section 2.3, _Constraints and Validation Rules_</a>, which defines them as:
+These properties are called Schema information set contribution, as described by [XML Schema Structures](#Appendix-A-References)       [Section 2.3, _Constraints and Validation Rules_](http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#gloss-sic), which defines them as:

  This document uses these property terms within definitions and other text.
 Terms used include:

-- <a target="_blank" href="http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#e-type_definition">[type definition] (of an element)</a>: The type of the element as determined at run-time.
+- [[type definition] (of an element)](http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#e-type_definition): The type of the element as determined at run-time.
 This will reflect the use of the attribute `xsi:type` in an XML document.

 ## XML Namespaces terminology